 Closing prices for crude oil, gold and other commodities

-Wholesale gasoline for April delivery was unchanged at $2.54 a gallon.
-April heating oil was also unchanged at $2.69 a gallon.
-April natural gas rose 13 cents to $2.35 per 1,000 cubic feet.
+Wholesale gasoline for April delivery rose 5 cents to $2.59 a gallon.
+April heating oil rose 5 cents to $2.74 a gallon.
+April natural gas fell 18 cents to $2.17 per 1,000 cubic feet.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.